Budesonide (budesonide tablet, film coated, extended release) Dailymed

 12.1 Mechanism of Action

-Budesonide has a high topical glucocorticosteroid (GCS) activity and a substantial first-pass elimination.
+Budesonide has a high topical glucocorticosteroid (GCS) activity and substantial first-pass elimination.
 The formulation contains budesonide in an extended-release tablet core.
 The tablet core is enteric coated to protect dissolution in gastric juice which delays budesonide release until exposure to a pH ≥ 7 in the small intestine.
 Upon disintegration of the coating, the core matrix provides extended release of budesonide in a time dependent manner.

 12.2 Pharmacodynamics